 Federal and state law require employers to accommodate your disability.
 This pub gives you a sample letter to ask for an accommodation.
 It has a sample letter for your doctor.
 It tells you what to do if your employer will not give you an accommodation for your disability so you can do your job.

 This tells you about your right to have an assistance animal when your housing does not allow pets.
 Assistance animal means an animal you need lives in your home.
 It can be a service animal or an emotional support animal.
-This pub tells you what to do if your landlord will not let you keep your assistance animal.
-It tells you where to get help.
+This pub tells you what to do if your landlord will not let you keep your assistance animal and tells you where to get help.

 You cannot bring emotional support animals into businesses or public places.
 You can bring service animals to those places.
 This pub tells you how to know if your animal is a service animal.
 If a business does not let you have your service animal, this pub tells you what you can do to keep your animal with you.